HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

 In this section we focus on data from June 2022 to provide a consistent timeframe for data presented across the Web Almanac.
 We examine three important factors provided by the [Chrome User Experience Report](../2021/methodology#chrome-ux-report) which can shed light on our understanding of how users are experiencing CMS-powered web pages in the wild:

-* Largest Contentful Paint (LCP)
+* <a hreflang="en" href="https://web.dev/lcp/">Largest Contentful Paint</a> (LCP)
-* First Input Delay (FID)
+* <a hreflang="en" href="https://web.dev/fid/">First Input Delay</a> (FID)
-* Cumulative Layout Shift (CLS)
+* <a hreflang="en" href="https://web.dev/cls/">Cumulative Layout Shift</a> (CLS)

 These metrics aim to cover the core elements which are indicative of a great web user experience.
-The [Performance](../2021/performance) chapter covers these in more detail, but here we are interested in looking at these metrics specifically in terms of CMSs.
+The [Performance](./performance) chapter covers these in more detail, but here we are interested in looking at these metrics specifically in terms of CMSs.

-Initially, let's review the 10 CMS platforms with the highest number of origins and examine the percentage of sites on each platform that have a _passing_ grade, meaning that the 75th percentile in each of the above metrics must be in the "good" (green) range for each site.
+Initially, let's review the 10 CMS platforms with the highest number of origins and examine the percentage of sites on each platform that have a "passing" grade, meaning that the 75th percentile in each of the above metrics must be in the "good" (green) range for each site.

 {{ figure_markup(
   image="top-cwv-performance.png",
-  caption="Core web vitals performance by CMS.", description="Bar chart showcasing the percentage of sites with good Core Web Vitals, for each of the 10 most adopted CMSs.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQpmp9GvO62PKJmEC_yxnHVx4zuqKwYh68tquM5yZCCrOlZETqbLhu3iuSarRq2n4bW7dRbUoSB8NO2/pubchart?oid=1221898999&format=interactive", sheets_gid="445373655", sql_file="core_web_vitals.sql",
+  caption="Core web vitals performance by CMS.", description="Bar chart showcasing the percentage of sites with good Core Web Vitals, for each of the 10 most adopted CMSs.
+For WordPress 30% of sites pass on desktop and mobile, for Wix it is 41% on desktop and 39% on mobile, for Joomla it's 40% and 38% respectively, for Drupal it's 49% and 50%, for Squarespace it's 47% and 34%, for 1C-Bitrix it's 54% and 40%, for TYPO3 CMS it's 57% and 62%, for Duda it's 68% and 67%, for Weebly 36% and 43%, and for Jimdo it's 54% on desktop and 61% on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQpmp9GvO62PKJmEC_yxnHVx4zuqKwYh68tquM5yZCCrOlZETqbLhu3iuSarRq2n4bW7dRbUoSB8NO2/pubchart?oid=1221898999&format=interactive", sheets_gid="445373655", sql_file="core_web_vitals.sql",